In der Maur: Berneck

 During the Middle Ages the In der Maurs were granted the right to use heraldry.
 Hermann In der Maur (or Mur) was granted a coat of arms including a green shamrock clover leaf on a golden shield in 1478.
-As members of the Bürgergemeinde, and therefore part of the Swiss bourgeoisie, the In der Maurs were permitted to live in fortified stone houses, instead of wooden houses that were typical of the peasant class.
-Throughout the Middle Ages and Renaissance period, the In der Maurs held administrative roles in the government of Farniwang/Bernang (later called Berneck) as Landamänner (Ammann), or chief magistrates of the rural Landsgemeinde, and as clerks of the court (Gerichtsschreiber).
+They were members of the Bürgergemeinde, and therefore part of the Swiss bourgeoisie, Throughout the Middle Ages and Renaissance period, the In der Maurs held administrative roles in the government of Farniwang/Bernang (later called Berneck) as Landamänner (Ammann), or chief magistrates of the rural Landsgemeinde, and as clerks of the court (Gerichtsschreiber).
 They continued having political and economic influence in the region after the Abbey of Saint Gall gained control, having been granted privileges by the Prince-Abbots of St. Gallen.
 With these privileges, they held the position of Ammann of the Abbot of St. Gall to Bernang.
 The In der Maurs also served as Imperial tax collectors (Landvogtammaenner) for Bernang on behalf of the Imperial Landvogt.
 Jakob Indermaur was Seckelmeister (treasury master) in 1699.
 Johann Indermaur was a court clerk in 1705.
 Hans Georg Indermaur served as a court clerk from 1805 to 1807.
 Ulrich In der Maur was appointed as Ammann in 1435.
 One of his descendants, Hermann In der Maur, was made Ammann in 1458.
 Another Hermann In der Maur was appointed as Ammann in 1493.
 Hans Indermaur was made Ammann in 1554.
 Ulrich In der Maur became Ammann in 1614.
 Johannes Indermaur was made Ammann in 1719.
 Josef Indermaur zu Bernang became Ammann in 1741.

 In 1525, Berneck's population, facing political pressure, converted from Catholicism to Protestantism.
 By 1532, more than half of the residents had returned to their original religion.
 The In der Maurs of Berneck, who had adopted the religious reforms of Huldrych Zwingli during the Reformation and became Protestant, chose to remain in the Reformed faith.

 In 1609, the Ammann Ulrich Indermaur, along with Thomas Haingler and Georg Schegg as appointed committee members and official representatives of the Court of Berneck, handled a property and inheritance dispute with Count Kaspar zu Hohenems.
 In 1610 Ulrich Indermaur was part of a group of government officials who made inspections with the local bailiff and Prince-Abbot's ordiners.
 In 1613, members of the Reichsvogt including Jakob Spengler, Joachim Rütlinger, Otmar Rheiner, Jakob Allgöwer, and Georg Gruber approved an exchange of land and crops between the Hospital in St. Gallen and Bartholome Wettach, another official and resident of Berneck.
 Ulrich Indermaur collected taxes on the property, including an annual interest of 1 pound, 9 shillings, 10 pfennings, and 2 chickens, as well as a premium of 5 guilders, which went back to the hospital.
 On 24 February 1615, Ulrich Indermaur served as one of five delegates representing the farms of the Upper Rhine Valley.